ibm-cloud-docs/vpc/file_storage_vpc_create.md

 For more information about how to create a file share from a snapshot with other examples, see [Restoring data from a file share snapshot](/docs/vpc?topic=vpc-fs-snapshots-restore&interface=cli#fs-snapshots-restore-CLI).

+[Beta]{: tag-cyan} During the beta phase, snapshots are not supported for file shares with regional data availability.
+First- and second-generation file share profiles in the defined performance profile family are not interchangeable.
+You can't use first-generation file share's snapshot to create a share with the `rfs` profile.

 ### Adding supplemental IDs when you create a file share with the CLI
 {: #fs-add-supplemental-id-cli}